fbpx Skip to content

 1. How well do you know your vehicle?
 Where is the air intake?
 Where is the on board computer located?
 Generally speaking, you don’t want to submerge either of these things if you can help it.
 If you don’t know where they’re located, you don’t how how deep you can take the vehicle without risking a breakdown.

 2. Once you’re committed, the only way is (usually) forward.
 Most people run into trouble when they decide they shouldn’t have entered the water in the first place.
 The problem is that this moment of clarity comes too late – usually at about the time the water is level with the windows or higher.
 Once the water is that high, you don’t have a lot of choice.
-Stop – even to change gear and put the vehicle in reverse – and you’re going to flood your engine, which means you won’t be going anywhere but where the current takes you.
+Stopping – even to change gear and put the vehicle in reverse and you’re going to flood your engine, which means you won’t be going anywhere but where the current takes you.
 There’s a very good way to prevent this…

 3. Check the depth of the water.
 Hop out of the vehicle, get a branch or stick and check the depth.
 You might get your legs wet, but if you’re 1 meter from shore and ankle deep when you discover the ledge disappears and drops off to be several meters deep, you’re going to think getting your feet wet was worth it.
 It also gives you a chance to gauge the current and decide if it’s safe or not.
 The worst place to decide the current is too strong to cross is midway, better to realise this beforehand.